WHAT ARE MOQUI MARBLES? AND HOW DO THEY FORM?

 Nielson, G. B., Chan, M. A., and Petersen, E.U., 2009, Diagenetic coloration facies and alteration history of the Jurassic Navajo Sandstone, Zion National Park and vicinity, southwestern Utah, in Tripp, B.T., Krahulec, K., and Jordan, J.L., editors, Geology and geologic resources and issues of western Utah: Utah Geological Association Publication 38, p.
 67–96.

-The Cockscomb Monocline & Cottonwood Wash of Grand Staircase Escalante National Monument
+Cottonwood Wash of Grand Staircase Escalante National Monument (aka The Cockscomb Monocline)

 Tourists and geologists alike come from all over the world to see and study the magnificent exposures of geologic units displayed in Utah’s Colorado Plateau region.
 Of particular interest is the Grand Staircase, which is an immense sequence of sedimentary rock layers that stretches south from Bryce Canyon National Park and Grand Staircase–Escalante National Monument (GSENM) into Grand Canyon National Park.